JakeSpisak/FortEPiaNO_public_copy/README.md

 ## 2.Python scripts
 Some useful python scripts are delivered together with the main fortran code.

-In order to be sure that all the python scripts can work, you can install the required dependencies using...
+In order to be sure that all the python scripts work properly, you should install the required dependencies using `python setup.py install --user`.

 ### 2.1.`prepareIni.py`
 Tool that will help to generate an ini file, using default values for the non-specified parameters.